 Best Stress Relief Exercises

 Life is full of stress, yet that stress can also be a double-edged sword.
 It can improve performance and alertness in small doses.
-But being under chronic stress might have serious negative effects.
+However, being under chronic stress might have serious negative effects.

 However, regular exercise can restore a more normal balance to your stress response system.
-Here are some best stress relief exercises:
+Here are some of the best stress relief exercises:

 1. Deep Breathing Exercises